React writing patterns that occur in business

 https://ja.react.dev/reference/react/Children

-We can express this without using the Children API by explicitly passing each content as props.
+You can achieve the same result without using the Children API by explicitly passing each content as props.

-This is the recommended approach when there are no constraints:
+This is recommended when there are no constraints:

 // page.tsx